Beanblossom Creek Bicentennial Conservation Area

 In 2015, Sycamore began acquiring even more important natural land along the creek through our Beanblossom Creek Bicentennial Conservation Area project.
 Funding has come from many generous donors, including the Indiana Bicentennial Nature Trust, the Sam Shine Foundation, the Efroymson Fund, the Laura Hare Charitable Trust, the Ropchan Foundation, Oliver Winery, and more than 200 individuals and businesses – including landowners who sold land at a reduced price.

-With over $2 million of support, Sycamore purchased more than 800 acres through the end 2018.
-Altogether, with your help, we now preserve more than 1,500 acres in the Beanblossom Creek area of Monroe County, plus another 260 acres along the creek in Brown County.
+With over $2 million of support, Sycamore purchased almost 900 acres through the end 2019 Altogether, with your help, we now preserve nearly 1,600 acres in the Beanblossom Creek area of Monroe County, plus another 260 acres along the creek in Brown County.

 Do you have land near Beanblossom Creek or one of Sycamore’s nature preserves?